mrshahidlatif/activity-scheduler/README.md

 ## Set the database

 The name of database is `turfcoach` with a single table `activities`.
-I have included an SQL dump so that it is easier to populate few sample records.
+I have included an SQL script to create the database, table, and even populate it with few sample records.
 See `/backend/database/turfcoach.sql`.

 ### Database configuration